switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

 Important note - the tile expiry script used below assumes that tiles are written below <code>"/var/cache/renderd/"</code>.
 If <code>"/etc/renderd.conf"</code> specifies another location, you'll need to modify it before expiring tiles using the scripts you're going to create here.

 Then, initialise replication.
-As described [here](https://osm2pgsql.org/doc/manual.html#updating-an-existing-database) downloads from Geofabrik (and [download.openstreetmap.fr](https://download.openstreetmap.fr/)) contain all the information needed for replication (the URL from which to download updates and what date to start from).
+As described [here](https://osm2pgsql.org/doc/manual.html#updating-an-existing-database) files downloaded from Geofabrik (and [download.openstreetmap.fr](https://download.openstreetmap.fr/)) contain all the information needed for replication (the URL from which to download updates and what date to start from).

     sudo -u _renderd osm2pgsql-replication init -d gis --osm-file ~/data/greater-london-latest.osm.pbf